 Space Resources

-Emerging capabilities in on-orbit servicing, repair, and manufacturing suggest a more resource-efficient future.
-Satellite refueling, maintenance robotics, material recycling, and 3D printing could enable repurposing debris into functional components or entirely new satellites.
-Advancements in automation, additive manufacturing, and blockchain-based tracking systems support the vision of an orbital economy where materials and hardware are repaired or remanufactured in situ.
-What is currently labeled "space junk" could become a foundation for orbital industry, turning debris into a valuable raw material stream sustaining long-term space infrastructure.
+Emerging concepts in on-orbit servicing, repair and manufacturing suggest a more resource-efficient future.
+Capabilities such as satellite refueling, maintenance robotics, material recycling and 3D printing could enable the repurposing of debris into functional components or entirely new satellites.
+Advancements in automation, additive manufacturing and blockchain-based satellite tracking systems support the vision of an orbital economy where materials and hardware are repaired or remanufactured in situ.
+In this sense, what is currently labeled as “space junk” could become a foundation for orbital industry—turning debris into a valuable raw material stream that sustains long-term space infrastructure and scientific research in the microgravity environment.

-FSDA's Space Resources initiative focuses on feasibility studies and prototyping for space-based in situ resource identification and utilization.
-Research develops technologies operating in extreme conditions from Earth orbit to the surfaces of celestial bodies.
-This forward-looking programme positions Africa at the forefront of technologies critical for sustainable space exploration.
-Technologies developed for resource processing and manufacturing in extreme environments have terrestrial applications in remote and resource-constrained regions, creating spin-off benefits for African communities.
-The programme creates research opportunities for African scientists and engineers in cutting-edge fields, helping retain talent and build expertise in emerging technologies.
+FSDA's Space Resources initiative focuses on feasibility studies and prototyping for space-based in-situ resource identification and utilisation.
+Research focuses on developing technologies that can operate in the extreme conditions of space.
+This forward-looking programme positions Africa at the forefront of technologies that will be critical for sustainable space exploration, from Earth orbit to the Moon, Mars, the Asteroid Belt and beyond.
+Furthermore, the technologies developed for resource processing and manufacturing in a range of extreme environments from Earth orbit to the surfaces of celestial bodies will have terrestrial applications in remote and resource-constrained environments, creating spin-off benefits for African communities.
+The programme also creates research opportunities for African scientists and engineers in cutting-edge fields, helping to retain talent and build expertise in emerging technologies.